Tell me a little about yourself, your company and your pens?

 - The pens I make are machined, not injection molded or cast.

 - Production is done manually, that is, not computerized (CNC).

-- I machine the feeds out of ebonite.
+- I machine my own feeds out of ebonite.

 - All design, engineering, development, customer support, fulfillment, purchasing, and production is done by me.